CSCfi/Kielipankki-utilities/docs/howto_request_pid.md

 NOTE: Your changes and additions will come into effect only the following day!

-PIDs usually needed for a resource:
+A resource usually needs PIDs for the following pages:

 - META-SHARE article
 - LICENSE in English